-Trumka has also been accused of financial improprieties at the national AFL-CIO.
+Trumka was accused of financial improprieties at the national AFL-CIO.
 In 1996, Trumka endorsed incumbent Ron Carey for the office of president of the International Brotherhood of Teamsters (IBT) against James P. Hoffa.
 Carey was re-elected, but Trumka was accused of directing $150,000 in AFL-CIO funds to Carey’s campaign.
 Trumka took the Fifth under questioning by investigators and was not charged.

 The AFL-CIO is divided into six trade departments that specialize in particular industries.
 The Building and Construction Trades Department, Maritime Trades Department, Department for Professional Employees, Transportation Trades Department, and Union Label and Service Trades Department allow member unions of the AFL-CIO to coordinate on industry-specific policies.

 AFL-CIO reports having 12 “related tax-exempt organizations” on its IRS Form 990 tax return.
 Most are the six trade departments and the Coalition of Kaiser Permanente Unions, which provide forums for AFL-CIO member unions to coordinate industry- or employer-specific policies.
 The union also reports its in-house insurance company for members as a subsidiary organization.

-The AFL-CIO also sponsors the AFL-CIO Lawyers’ Coordinating Committee.
-The Committee is a membership organization of union-side employment lawyers, enabling union attorneys to pool resources and organize their own demonstrations and activism within the union movement.
+The AFL-CIO also sponsors the Union Lawyers Alliance (formerly the AFL-CIO Lawyers’ Coordinating Committee).
+The Alliance is a membership organization of union-side employment lawyers, enabling union attorneys to pool resources and organize their own demonstrations and activism within the union movement.
 The remaining related organizations are Working America, the American Center for International Labor Solidarity, and the Working for America Institute.

 Working America is a 501(c)(5) organization used by the AFL-CIO for political organizing among workers not represented by labor unions.
 Working America claims over 3 million members.
 However, reports indicate that as few as one-fourth of the claimed membership actually pay Working America dues of $5 per year.
 Working America is heavily involved in the AFL-CIO’s political operations, and received $7,630,560 in AFL-CIO funds for political and lobbying activities alone in the union federation’s 2016 fiscal year.